Frequently Asked Questions

 The following are some basic guidelines:

-1. Your safety and well-being overrides everything else.
-Is your pregnancy normal and healthy?
-If you have complications or special conditions while pregnant then you need to seek your Doctor’s advice before driving or attending a driving course.
+1. Your safety and well-being overrides everything else – if you have any concerns while pregnant, then you need to seek your Doctor’s advice before driving or attending a driving course.

-2. Seat Belt - if you are pregnant and you drive, or you are a passenger, it is essential that you wear a three-point seatbelt at all times.
-But it must be worn correctly.
+2. Seat Belt - if you are pregnant and you drive or you are a passenger, it is essential that you correctly wear a seatbelt at all times.
 In a crash or emergency braking situation, a poorly fitted seatbelt may be the cause of injury to both you and your unborn baby.
-Make sure the lap section of your seatbelt fits firmly over your hips and below your belly.
+Make sure the lap section of your seatbelt fits firmly across the bony section of your hips and below your abdomen.
 The shoulder section of the belt should cross your sternum to provide upper-body restraint preventing you from being thrust forward in an emergency.

 3. Correct Seating - in the event of a crash or emergency braking situation, you need the maximum distance between your abdomen and the steering wheel in case the airbag deploys.
 You may need to move your seat back to achieve a gap of at least 25 centimetres between the steering wheel and your breastbone.
 This may need to increase as your pregnancy progresses but there may be a limit to this movement and your ability to control your vehicle safely.
 If your vehicle has height and telescopic adjustable steering, use this to help maintain the optimum safe seating set up.

-4. You are in control – at all times while attending a Murcotts’ course, you need to be comfortable.
-Sometimes you will be seated in the training room or undertaking driving activities and at times you will be standing observing others.
+4. You are in control – at all times whilst attending a Murcotts’ course, you need to be comfortable.
+Sometimes you will be seated in the training room or undertaking driving activities and at times you will be outdoors, standing and observing others.
 If at any time you are concerned or feeling uncomfortable, please talk to your trainer.
-You can choose not to take part in any particular activity – observing and listening to the trainer will suffice in covering your learning.
+You can choose not to take part in a particular activity – observing and listening to the trainer will suffice in covering your learning.